 Inside? – Outside?

-A lower PU means that it is softer.
-It will stick more to the ground but use faster.
+A lower PU means that it is a softer compound.
+It will stick more to the ground and offer more speed but wear down faster.

 Standard width of scooter wheels.
 Usually, if a wheel does not specify a certain width, it will be 24mm.

 Rarest of the width sizes.
 Usually, the wheels with that size will have a core of 24mm to fit normal forks.
 Still, there exist models with 28mm width.

 More and more popular, all the good companies now have that width option.
 Always be careful to check if your wheels have a 24mm or 30mm core width.
 Having larger 30mm wheels will improve the handling of the scooter and absorb more vibrations.

 Old standard that now appears on basic entry level scooters.